orenwf/gcsim/README.md

 3. `Size` of object --> uniform

+This set of `X` random variables is used in any experiment on all the different sample distributions.
+This effectively controls variance of this simulation amont the various sample distributions.

+## Example of Results

-**The expected values for the 5 sampling distribution, conffidence intervals and some other statistics**
+### The expected values for the 5 sampling distribution, confidence intervals and some other statistics
+500 Objects
+100 Simulations
+**GCSim runs each of the sample distributions concurrently** Total Expected Runtime for each simulation is **451.6** seconds

 **[4.0, 16.0, 80.0]**